MicrosoftDocs/memdocs/memdocs/cloud-native-windows-endpoints.md

 - **Microsoft Store App** (Whiteboard)
   While Intune can deploy a wide variety of apps, we'll deploy a store app (Microsoft Whiteboard) to help keep things simple for this guide.
 Follow the steps from [Get the offline Company Portal app from the store](/mem/intune/apps/store-apps-company-portal-autopilot#get-the-offline-company-portal-app-from-the-store) but select *Microsoft Whiteboard* as the app.
 Then, set the app to be *Online* and deploy it as *available* instead of as a required app.
 The app should later appear within Company Portal for manual installation by the user.

-## Phase 2 - Build your first cloud native Windows endpoint
+## Phase 2 - Build a cloud native Windows endpoint

 :::image type="content" source="./media/cloud-native-windows-endpoints/phase-2.png" alt-text="Phase 2.":::

-To bur first cloud native Windows endpoint, use the same virtual machine or physical device from which you gathered and then uploaded the hardware hash to the Autopilot service in [step 3 of Phase 1](#phase-1--set-up-your-environment).
+To build your first cloud native Windows endpoint, use the same virtual machine or physical device from which you gathered and then uploaded the hardware hash to the Autopilot service in [step 3 of Phase 1](#phase-1--set-up-your-environment).
 With this device, go through the Autopilot process.

 - Resume (or reset if necessary) your Windows PC to the Out of Box Experience (OOBE).